romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 **Fig_THF-features**.
 Evidence of fluid circulation in the area related to the Trans-Herbeira Fault (THF): **a.** complete amphibolitization to the NE, probably after Cpx-rich lithologies resulting in hornblendite; **b.** asbestiform Ctl to the SW, where the THF intersects the granulites contact; **c.** Srp vein network; **d.** breccia made of highly serpentinized dunite fragments, in the central part of the THF; **e & f.**.
 Grt-Chl-rich veins restricted to the SW of the THF.

+***Outcrop 1.7A***

-The first specific outcrop in the area (**Stop 1.7A**) corresponds to the Grt-Chl-rich veins (**Fig_THF-features_e-f**).
-The second outcrop (**Stop 1.7B**) is located to the E of the THF and features Chl-rich harzburgites.
+The first outcrop of this stop corresponds to the Grt-Chl-rich veins (**Fig_THF-features_e-f**).

+***Outcrop 1.7B***

+The second outcrop features Chl-rich harzburgites.
 In the Cabo Ortegal litterature, the presence of Chl in the peridotites has been ascribed to a late metamorphic overprint in the greenschist facies, in spite of the fact that this phase is stable in hydrated peridotites at pressures up to 6-7 GPa (_e.g._, Hacker et al., 2003).
-More recently, it has been related to hydration and temperature decrease < 800 ºC at HP (**Fig_limo-phase-diagram.**) and interpreted as reflecting the incorporation of the ultramafic massifs into a subduction channel, as discussed in **Section 5.2**.This interpretation is consistent with synkinematic oriented nature of Chl, particularly in the sheath-folded area at *Punta Robaliceira* (see **Fig_sheath-folds**).
+More recently, it has been related to hydration and temperature decrease < 800 ºC at HP (**Fig_limo-phase-diagram.**) and interpreted as reflecting the incorporation of the ultramafic massifs into a subduction channel, as discussed in **Section 5.2**.
+This interpretation is consistent with synkinematic oriented nature of Chl, particularly in the sheath-folded area at *Punta Robaliceira* (see **Fig_sheath-folds**).

 <img src="cabo-ortegal/fieldguide_figures/limo-phase-diagram.png"
 style="max-width: 75%; max-height: 1000px; height: auto;"/>

-**Fig_limo-phase-diagram.** Phase diagram section for an harzburgite sample from the *Limo* massif (Puelles _et al._ 2012), comparable to the harzburgites of the E part of the *Herbeira* massif.
+**Fig_limo-phase-diagram.** Phase diagram section for a harzburgite sample from the *Limo* massif (Puelles _et al._ 2012), comparable to the harzburgites of the E part of the *Herbeira* massif.
 The P-T path corresponds to peak metamorphic conditions after Girardeau _et al._ (1989) and Girardeau and Gil Ibarguchi (1991), and retrogression after Mendia _et al._ (2001) and Puelles _et al._ (2005)

-> NOTE: fix the frame.

 **Stop 1.7B** also features folded Grt-rich pyroxenite dykes deformed in mylonites near the contacts (**Fig_grt-pyroxenite-fold.**).
 It is noteworthy that folding of such dykes is limited to mylonites in the vicinity of the granulite contacts.